 In the United States and Canada, extensive underground salt beds run from the Appalachian basin of western New York through parts of Ontario and under much of the Michigan basin.
 Salt deposits are also in Texas, Ohio, Kansas, New Mexico, Nova Scotia, and Saskatchewan.

-Salt is extracted from underground beds either by conventional or solution mining.
+Either conventional mining or solution mining are both used to extract salt from underground beds.
 In answer, mining water is used to bring salt to the surface as brine.
 The brine is later evaporated, leaving salt crystals behind.

 Man started using salt long before recorded history.
 A treatise on pharmacology published in China dating around 2700 B.C. talks about more than 40 kinds of salt, their uses, and how they are extracted.
 The descriptions are similar to processes still being used today.

 Salt production continued in China for two more millennia, and eventually, the administrations of Chinese dynasties would tax the use and display of salt.

 Salt had another quality that made it worthwhile and allowed the preservation of food like meat, fish, or fruit, which would otherwise quickly spoil.
 Aside from being stored longer, surplus food was now available for trade.
 This also let the food travel on longer voyages.